iMahesh02/Bank_Microservice_Project/README.md

   5. After this on terminal (console) it will give you a source url
   6. Copy this url and paste it in the webhook settings under github
   7. Keep all the settings of webhook as is

+This release branch consists of Spring Cloud Bus, Spring Cloud Monitor and Rabbit MQ, we will be removing this in upcoming release.

+Refer this branch to see how we can use the above mentioned tools.